 From a very young age, Michael Morbius lived with a rare and debilitating blood condition.
 Raised mostly in isolation by his mother in Greece, he had only one true friend in the world, Emil.
 The pair became like brothers, and both grew up to become lauded scientists and biochemists.
 Their research to create a cure for Morbius’ condition even earned a Nobel Prize.
 Michael and Emil decide to take stage two of their experiment to the open sea as a way of avoiding anyone getting hurt.

-But how does Morbius become a vampire?
+But how does Morbius become a vampire and get his powers?
 Well, feeling like this was his last chance, Dr. Morbius performed an experiment using electricity and vampire bat DNA.
 (We’re not sure how that works, but we’ll go with it).
 The results of these efforts turned him into a pseudo-vampire, and then he killed his best friend and jumped ship.
-But, because he did not gain his abilities via supernatural means, it meant that he wasn’t a true-blue Nosferatu.
+But, because he did not gain his abilities via supernatural means, it meant that he wasn’t a true-blue Nosferatu; hence Morbius’ name, the Living Vampire.

 Morbius does have to drink blood to survive, like a regular vampire would.
 And Morbius’ powers resemble those of typical vampires.
 Morbius can fly, he has super strength, and has some psionic abilities, like hypnotism.
 But the similarities ended there.
-Morbius, the Living Vampire, can go into the sun, albeit with less power.
+Morbius, the Living Vampire, can go into the sun and walk in daylight, albeit with less power.
 He also does not have any of the usual weaknesses of vampires, such as aversions to religious iconographies or vulnerabilities to stakes through the heart.
-Morbius also does not turn into a bat.
+Morbius also does not turn into a bat, nor can he change his appearance/shape-shift beyond shifting into the vampiric version of himself.
+While Morbius can move at high speeds, he cannot actually teleport on his own.
+Finally, though Morbius has some regenerative powers.

 Morbius’ Journey From Villain to Anti-Hero